Water Damage Restoration in Charlotte, North Carolina

 Charlotte faces a uniquely compounded water damage risk profile driven by its position in the hurricane corridor, its vulnerability to Piedmont ice storms, and the consequences of being one of America's fastest-growing metros.
 The Queen City added over 78,000 residents in a single year (2023–2024), and the resulting development has paved over natural drainage, pushing stormwater systems past their design limits.
 Hurricane Hugo (1989) proved that Charlotte — despite sitting 175 miles inland — is not safe from catastrophic hurricane-force winds, while the 2002 and 2022 ice storms demonstrated that winter pipe bursts and prolonged power outages can cause devastating water damage across the metro.
 With summer humidity regularly exceeding 75% and mold capable of colonizing within 48 hours, speed of response after any water event is the single most important factor in limiting damage and cost.

-Licensed water damage pros serving all of Mecklenburg County and surrounding areas.
+Independent water damage providers may serve all of Mecklenburg County and surrounding areas, subject to availability.

 (520) 783-3777